nannz/cci-creative-coding-2/other/Idea for Creative Coding 2 - final project.md

 1. Recognize **YOGA movements** & pose then to create shader -> the mandala / flower / or other natural things
 2. Ocean Protection; create waves and water

+PS: I have this ideas based on my limited knowledge and experience in ML.
+So open to more advice!!

 ## Reference